steemit/whitepaper/whitepaper.md

 The impact of this voting and payout distribution is to offer large bounties for good content while still rewarding smaller players for their long-tail contribution.

-The economic effect of this is similar to a lottery where people overestimate their probability of getting votes and thus do more work than the expected value of their reward and thereby maximize the total amount of work performed in service of the community.
-The fact that everyone “wins something” plays on the same psychology that casinos use to keep people gambling.
+The economic effect of this is similar to a lottery where people overestimate their probability of getting votes and thus do more work than the expected value of their reward, thereby maximizing the total amount of work performed in service of the community.
+The fact that “everyone wins something” plays on the same psychology that casinos use to keep people gambling.
 In other words, small rewards help reinforce the idea that it is possible to earn bigger rewards.

 ### Payouts

-When a post receives a payout it takes the form of 50% SBD and 50% SP.
-The Steem Power give the user increased voting and transaction power while the SBD gives the user an immediate benefit in a stable currency.
+When a post receives a payout, it takes the form of 50% SBD and 50% SP.
+The Steem Power gives the user increased voting and transaction power, while the SBD gives the user an immediate benefit in a stable currency.
 As we’ve already discussed at length, SP is designed to encourage long-term holding rather than short-term selling.
 This encourages more users to have a vested interest in the long-term success of the platform.

-Users also have the option to be paid in 100% SP, as well as decline payout on posts.
+Users also have the option to be paid in 100% SP, as well as to decline payout on posts.
 When a user declines payout on a post, the money that would have been paid to them remains in the rewards pool, to be distributed to other users.

 # Consensus Algorithm

-Consensus is the process by which a community comes to a universally recognized, unambiguous agreement on piece of information.
-There are many algorithms society has developed for reaching consensus about who owns what.
-Every government on earth is a primitive consensus algorithm whereby the population agrees to abide by a certain set of rules enshrined in a constitution.
+Consensus is the process by which a community comes to a universally recognized, unambiguous agreement on a piece of information.
+Society has developed many algorithms for reaching consensus about who owns what.
+Every government on Earth is a primitive consensus algorithm whereby the population agrees to abide by a certain set of rules enshrined in a constitution.
 Governments establish courts, judges, and juries to interpret the subjective facts and render a final decision.
-Most of the time people abide by the decision even if it was wrong.
+Most of the time people abide by the decision, even if it was wrong.

 The algorithms used by cryptocurrencies provide a better way to reach consensus.
 Cryptographically signed testimony from individuals is recorded in a public ledger that establishes the absolute global order of events.
 A deterministic computer algorithm can then process this ledger to derive a universally accepted conclusion.
 So long as the members of a community agree on the processing algorithm, the result of the algorithm is authoritative.

 The primary consideration is determining what testimony is allowed to enter the public record.
 Systems should be designed to minimize the potential for censorship.
 Censorship on the public ledger is similar to preventing someone from voting in an election.
-In both cases an individual is prevented from impacting the global consensus.
+In both cases an individual is prevented from affecting the global consensus.

 ## Consensus in Steem